Enhancing Dynamic Range of Sub-Quantum-Limit Measurements via Quantum Deamplification

 The superior performance of the QD-based sensing protocol can be credited to the aforementioned squeezing-squeezing mechanism which allows for an extended dynamic range.
 This is clearly demonstrated in Fig.~\ref{fig2}(d), which shows the evolution of the system's squeezing degree for two distinct $\delta\phi$.
 The squeezing degree is quantified by the Wineland parameter~\cite{Wineland92spin,Wineland94squeezed}, $\xi^{2}_W=N\Delta^2 \hat S_{\perp,\rm{min}}/|\langle \mathbf{\hat S}\rangle|^2$, where $\Delta^2 \hat S_{\perp,\rm{min}}$ denotes the minimal spin fluctuation on the plane perpendicular to the mean spin direction and the collective spin vector $\mathbf{\hat S}=(\hat S_x, \hat S_y, \hat S_z)$.
-Figure~\ref{fig2}(d) reveals a sequential squeezing process, where the initial squeezing ({blue segment}) creates a SSS used as a probe, while the subsequent squeezing~({orange segment}), leads to signal deamplification, thereby enhancing the dynamic range.
-An overview of the squeezing parameter as a function of $\delta\phi$ is shown in Fig.~\ref{fig2}(e).
+Figure~\ref{fig2}(d) reveals a sequential squeezing process, where the initial squeezing ({blue segment}) creates a spin squeezed state as a probe, while the subsequent squeezing~({orange segment}), leads to signal deamplification, thereby enhancing the dynamic range.
+An overview of the Wineland parameter as a function of $\delta\phi$ is shown in Fig.~\ref{fig2}(e).
 One can see that the squeezing of the probe state (blue) is always less pronounced than that of the final state (orange).
 Particularly, the final state is close to the optimal squeezed state.
 In other words, the journey to the optimal squeezed state is divided into two segments, one for state preparation and the other for signal deamplification.
 The timing for phase encoding, nestled between these two processes, depends on the prior phase uncertainty: for a broader prior distribution (larger $\delta\phi$), phase encoding should occur earlier to maximize the signal deamplification effect, as shown in Fig.~\ref{fig2}(d).
+Furthermore, we claim that the QD mechanism based on sequential squeezing is not limited to the TACT model and can be generalized to other interactions~\cite{supplementary}.